Search

 Another thing to be aware of is what other things (medication or drugs) you are taking.
 It’s important to be aware of any contraindications, that is how kava might interact negatively with other things you are taking.
 We know that kava is safe on its own, but like many medications, it shouldn’t be taken with certain other substances.

-It’s important to take all of these things into account when using kava and remember that anything comes with risks, even drinking too much coffee or eating too much chocolate.
+It’s important to consider all of these things when using kava nectar and remember that anything comes with risks, even drinking too much coffee or eating too much chocolate.

 Don’t be scared off

-The reality is that most people don’t understand or know how kava works, which makes is scary.
+The reality is that most people don’t understand or know how kava nectar works, which makes it scary.
 But the truth is that other things we use, like alcohol, may be even more dangerous for us, we are just more familiar with it so it feels safer.
-You can check out our article that talks all about how kava works in the brain here.
-But if you give it a chance, you may just have another great natural way to relax and that has rich tradition to accompany it.
+You can check out our article here, which discusses how kava works in the brain.
+But if you give it a chance, you may have another great natural way to relax, with a rich tradition to accompany it.